 Performance was hurt by an overweight position in Activision Blizzard.
 Additionally, overweights in Franco-Nevada and BOC Hong Kong subtracted from performance.
 Underweights to Apple and Tesla weighed on returns.

-The synchronized global recovery generally remains on track and likely to broaden as economies reopen.
-Monetary support has likely peaked but remains broadly accommodative, and fiscal support is passing the baton to the private sector as economies reopen.
+The global recovery generally remains on track; however, momentum is slowing with supply chain bottlenecks, and higher prices also impeding the outlook.
+Monetary support has peaked but remains broadly accommodative, and fiscal support is passing the baton to the private sector as economies reopen.
 Bond yields, central bank rate actions and market leadership point to leading economic indicators such as manufacturing PMIs remaining at elevated levels through the end of the year.
-The Global Services PMI, which is an important indicator of the success of the vaccination programs and reopening of economies, also remain strong.
-Earnings revisions, which are highly correlated with manufacturing PMIs, have similarly peaked; however, they are likely to remain at elevated levels and continue to favor cyclicals.
+Earnings revisions (outlook), which are highly correlated with manufacturing PMIs, have similarly moderated; however, they are likely to remain at elevated levels and continue to favor cyclicals.